 Institutionalize model community policing practices that help prevent hate crimes and enhance safety and inclusion for all residents.

+NIOT law enforcement network leaders that will serve as resources and mentors within the law enforcement community.
 The leaders will be expected to do the following:

 Serve in an advisory role to the law enforcement community

 Introduce and spread the project and its tools